aboodahab/noteAPP-Python/README.md

 #### we should write " python3 engine.py edit noteName "the new content" "  in the command line
 #### now we are editing a note what if we want to remove one
 #### we should type " python3 engine.py remove noteName"
-### important topic if you want to add a content or a name that is more than one word you can  add the name in " "
+### important topic if you want to add a content or a name that is more than one word or contains space  you can  add the name in " "
 ### like this  (python3 engine.py add note1 " hello i am note 1")